Exercise and Diabetes Mellitus

 Other useful web sites include:

 For health care professionals: Both the American College of Sports Medicine (ACSM) and the American Diabetes Association (ADA) published position statements recommending exercise for people with diabetes.
-In addition, an outstanding summary of research on exercise and diabetes is the paper by Sigal, et al. 2006 (see "References" below).
+An excellent paper on exercise and diabetes is Sigal, et al. 2006 (see "References" below).
 The Gatorade Sports Science Institute document, written by Peter Farrell, PhD (listed below in References) is an excellent resource for health care professionals.

 Readers may also be interested in: